indygreg/PyOxidizer/pyembed/docs/oxidized_importer_getting_started.rst

    sys.meta_path.insert(0, finder)

-To get performance benefits of loading modules and resources from memory, you'll need to index resources with the ``OxidizedFinder``, serialize that data out, then load that data into a new ``OxidizedFinder`` instance.
+To get performance benefits of loading modules and resources from memory, you'll need to index resources with the :py:class:`OxidizedFinder`, serialize that data out, then load that data into a new :py:class:`OxidizedFinder` instance.
 See :ref:`oxidized_importer_freezing` for more detailed examples.